squat/website/content/en/blog/_posts/2021-04-22-gateway-api/index.md

 ### Role Oriented Design

 When you put it all together, you have a single load balancing infrastructure that can be safely shared by multiple teams.
-The Gateway API not only a more expressive API for advanced routing, but is also a role-oriented API, designed for multi-tenant infrastructure.
+The Gateway API is not only a more expressive API for advanced routing, but is also a role-oriented API, designed for multi-tenant infrastructure.
 Its extensibility ensures that it will evolve for future use-cases while preserving portability.
-Ultimately these characteristics will allow Gateway API to adapt to different organizational models and implementations well into the future.
+Ultimately these characteristics will allow the Gateway API to adapt to different organizational models and implementations well into the future.

 ### Try it out and get involved